 Every year as I age, it becomes harder and harder to shed the few pounds I gain during winter.
-Most of that weight is a result of my snacking.
+Most of that weight is a result of snacking.

-To stop snack attacks and get beach ready, I follow these healthy tips:
+To stop snack attacks and get beach ready, I follow these healthy tips.

-1- Get plenty of rest.
+1- Get plenty of rest

 If I don’t sleep well, I tend to snack during the day to stay awake.
 And that snacking is relying heavily on sugar products … a big NO when trying to shed weight.

-2- Replace processed snacks with healthy ones.
+2- Replace processed snacks with healthy ones

-With the local farmers’ market restarting their season, it’s easier to replace processed snacks with fresh fruits and vegetables.
+With the local farmers’ market restarting its season, it’s easier to replace processed snacks with fresh fruits and vegetables.

-3- Increase water intake.
+3- Increase water intake

 While I typically drink eight 8-ounce glasses of water, I’ve increased it to ten.

-4- Stop eating by 8PM.
+4- Stop eating two hours before bedtime

-Yes, I would make life easier if I didn’t snack as much during the winter months – but how can you binge watch Netflix without snacking?
+Yes, I would make life easier if I didn’t snack as much during the winter months – but how can you binge-watch Netflix without snacking?

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”